Daninc24/myshop/README.md

 to access the shop click this link https://myshop-git-main-daniel-mailus-projects.vercel.app/pos the project is hosted on vercel for frontend and render for the backendgit

+to login as a admin use danmailur8@gmail.com
+12345678
+for user account create one

 ## Features